-- Forwarding does not work for events that are gathered to repositories by InTrust gathering jobs as part of the workflow described in the Auditing Guide. - When you turn forwarding off, the effect is immediate.
+- Forwarding does not work for events that are gathered to repositories by InTrust gathering jobs as part of the workflow described in the Auditing Guide. - If you want to forward events from a repository, make sure the repository name is no longer than 127 characters.
+Rename the repository if necessary. - When you turn forwarding off, the effect is immediate.
 If the forwarding queue is not empty at the time this happens, it will remain like that while forwarding stays disabled.
 When the events in the queue become older than the retention period, they will be cleared. - When you turn forwarding back on, any existing events in the forwarding queue are sent first; this mean your forwarding may begin with old events. - In forwarded events, the When field contains GMT timestamps.
 Therefore, when you view the forwarded events on the receiving end (for example, in Splunk), the timestamps will be different from the results in Repository Viewer (which converts the value of When to local time automatically).